liang799/mental-health-sol/README.md

 ### Guide
 Click this [link](https://discord.com/oauth2/authorize?client_id=883604218915725312&permissions=257698495552&scope=bot) to get started

+**Update:** The link is no longer working as hosting a server is expensive

 ## The instructions below are to host the bot
 ### Prerequisites:
 - python